 Do you love Crispy Fried Shrimp?
 When it comes to cooking shrimp, frying will always be my favorite way to prepare those delicious little morsels.
-Bubba Blue from Forrest Gump was right when he called shrimp, the fruit of the sea.
+Bubba Blue from Forrest Gump was right when he called shrimp the fruit of the sea.

 What type of shrimp should I buy?

 I am a true believer when it comes to shrimp, and only buy Gulf or Pacific Shrimp produced by American or Mexican companies.
 As for size, 16-20 Jumbo Shrimp (count per pound) are my first choice.
-I also splurge on U-15 when they are priced right, and occasionally 26- 30 for shrimp salad.
-I don’t recommend buying anything smaller than 26-30 count shrimp.

 You’ll find a lot of farmed shrimp in the market from Asian and Indian waters, and I have to tell you, I don’t trust them.
 Those waters are questionable and we have no idea how those shrimp are processed.
-So when you think you’re getting a bargain, you might want to rethink what your buying.
+So when you think you’re getting a bargain, you might want to rethink what you’re buying.

 Let’s start by gathering the ingredients we need to make Restaurant Style Crispy Fried Shrimp.
-In Chef Speak this is called the Mise en Place which translates into Everything in its Place.
+In Chef Speak, this is called the Mise en Place, which translates into Everything in its Place.

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.